Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Experiments

 \section{Experiments}

 To systematically evaluate our proposed \toolns, we conduct extensive experiments designed to answer the following Research Questions (RQs).

-First, as stated in the threat model, the primary goal of an attacker is to mislead the GUI agent into executing an incorrect action when exposed to the trigger image.
+First, as stated in our proposed threat model, the primary goal of an attacker is to mislead the GUI agent into executing an incorrect action when exposed to the trigger image.
 We therefore design our first research question to evaluate the fundamental effectiveness of \tool in achieving this objective.

 \textbf{RQ1:} \textbf{How effective is \tool for conducting environmental injection attacks against GUI agents?} To answer this, we evaluate the attack success rates of \tool on six distinct and well-known target websites.